MislavJaksic/Knowledge-Repository/Virtualisation/VirtualMachines/README.md

 ## Virtual machines

-A VM (Virtual Machine) is an isolated guest operating system running inside a host operating system.
-VMs abstract hardware unlike software containers which abstract the operating system.
-VMs work in isolation from one another.
+VM is an isolated guest operating system running on a host operating system.
+VMs are isolated from one another and from the host OS.

 VMs can be easily destroyed and rebuilt which means that making mistakes in a VM is cheap.
+VMs preserve OS settings, making deployment easier.

+### Benefits of using a virtual machine

+Increases hardware utilisation.
+Allows the installation of a different OS on an existing OS.
+Bundles OS configuration and programs so they can be transported.
+Makes catastrophic errors that would normally crash an OS very easy to repair.
+Emulators can even run 64-bit instructions on 32-bit hardware.

 ### Virtualisation software

-Virtualisation software create VMs from a VM image.
+Virtualisation software uses VM images, templates, to create VMs.
-A VM image is just a copy of a VM, all of its applications, programs and settings.
+A VM image is just a bundle of programs and OS settings which can be created from an existing VM.
-VMWare and VirtualBox are the most well known virtualisation software.
+VMWare and VirtualBox are the most well known virtualisation programs.
-There is also a processor emulator [QEMU](https://www.qemu.org/).
+[QEMU](https://www.qemu.org/) is a processor emulator.

 ### Installation